jethr0j0nes/time-sync-challenge/README.md

 Change api to offset returned server time.
 Change computer clock

- **note changing server api time only works when running with npm start which includes hot module reloading.
+ **note changing server api time only works when running with npm start which includes hot module reloading or stopping and running npm start again.
 It's best to stop and run npm start again between changes as hot module reloading doesn't always seem to work.